 Many of us yearn for a long-term, committed relationship.
 You may not know what milestones to expect as a relationship progresses naturally over time.
-Here’s what usually happens after a couple has been together for six months.
+While every relationship is unique and there is no single, clear-cut timeline to follow, in this article we’ll explore a few things that may happen after a couple has been together for six months.

-After six months together, you and your partner will have a solid number of memories together.
-You’ve watched movies together, have had meals together both out and inside of your homes many times, and likely, you’ve met at least part of each other’s families or friend groups.
-Maybe, you’ve gone camping together, have been on a road trip or two, or have been on other adventures with one another.
-You’re growing more comfortable with your partner by the day, and you’re starting to see the little quirks that you might not have seen before.
+After six months together, you and your partner will likely have a solid number of memories together.
+You and your partner have gone through different stages of dating.
+You’ve likely watched movies together, have had meals together many times, and you may have met at least part of each other’s friends or family.
+Maybe, you’ve gone camping out in nature together, have been on a road trip or two, or have been on other adventures with one another.
+You’re likely growing more comfortable with your partner by the day, and you’re starting to see the little quirks that you might not have seen before.

-At the six-month point, you have overcome many hurdles.
-Even in the healthiest relationships, there are challenges.
-People don’t always agree, and if they do, there are underlying issues.
-You have learned your strengths and weaknesses in the relationship.
+At the six-month point, you have also probably overcome many hurdles.
+Even in the healthiest relationships, there can be challenges.
+You have probably learned a lot about your strengths and weaknesses in the relationship.
 You see how you click, and what gets on the other person’s nerves.
-Some people choose to celebrate the six-month mark of their partnership in addition to their one-year anniversary, whereas others don’t.
-Either way, it’s okay.
-What matters is how your relationship functions on a day to day basis and how both of you feel in the partnership.
 At the six-month mark, you can take a look at your partnership, and evaluate if any factors can be improved.

 Whether Or Not You’ve Met Their Friends and Family

 Additionally, pay attention to how your partner introduces you.
-Again, they should be proud to show you off and call you their significant other.
-If there are any signs that your partner is trying to pass you off as “just a friend” or keep the relationship concealed, confront them.
+If you are in a relationship, you likely want them to feel proud to show you off and call you their significant other.
+If there are any signs that your partner is trying to pass you off as “just a friend” or keep the relationship concealed, that can be a red flag.

 If You’re Truly Compatible